inria-parkas/sundialsml/examples/notes.md

     # Assume gdb is attached to a process supervised by valgrind.
     monitor leak_check full reachable any  # Check leaks. monitor block_list <loss record ID(s)> # Get details of the leak.

+The examples can be compiled to use the OCaml runtime with debugging features (like assertions) enabled.
+    make COMPILE_WITH_RUNTIME_DEBUG=1